-There are emotional and spiritual benefits to aging for men.
+There are emotional and spiritual benefits of aging for men.

-Accelerated aging, however, is a process of change in which inefficiency of the body’s processes occurs at an unnecessarily high speed.
+Accelerated aging, however, is when inefficiency of the body’s processes occurs at an unnecessarily high speed.

-Here are seven smart strategies than can help a man to lengthen his health span and lifespan – and reduce the risk of growing older faster than he needs to.
+Here are seven smart strategies that can help a man to lengthen his healthspan and lifespan – and reduce the risk of growing older faster than he needs to.

 1. Find a Doctor that Has a Preventative Mindset

 A medical office today will draw blood – for the standard panel tests during a patient’s yearly physical – and the doctor will then say, “When the labs come back, I’ll call you if there’s a problem; otherwise, just assume that everything’s okay.”